jongmin-529/jongmin-529.github.io/experience.md

 * Project: **Biomarker verification in senile disease**
   * **Research Assistant**, Dept. of Preventive Medicine, College of Medicine, Eulji University, Daejeon, Korea.
   * Supervisor: Dr. Mira Park
-  * Contributed and engaged in a project verifying the biomarker in senile disease by preprocessing neuroimaging data
+  * Contributed and engaged in a project on verifying the biomarker in senile disease and performed neuroimaging data preprocessing

 <hr>